gabrielfalcao/bose/doc/index.rst

   python setup.py install

-However, **please note** that without setuptools/distribute installed, you will not be able to use third-party bose plugins.
+However, **please note** that without setuptools/distribute installed, you will not be able to use third-party psychoacoustics plugins.

-This will install the bose libraries, as well as the :doc:`psytests <usage>` script, which you can use to automatically discover and run tests.
+This will install the psychoacoustics libraries, as well as the :doc:`psytests <usage>` script, which you can use to automatically discover and run tests.

 Now you can run tests for your project::